doggybootsy/hidden-disc-docs/README.md

 ### Endpoints
 One of the most notable URLs (in my opinion) is https://discord.com/api/v10/science; it's Discord's data collection URL.
 More info about it [here](https://luna.gitlab.io/discord-unofficial-docs/science.html).

-I'm not gonna include all the other ones in this document, but right [here](https://github.com/GregTCLTK/Discord-Api-Endpoints/blob/master/Endpoints.md) and [here](https://gist.github.com/ghostrider-05/8f1a0bfc27c7c4509b4ea4e8ce718af0) each have tons of them listed.
+I'm not gonna include all the other ones in this document, but if all you need is a list of the endpoints, they can be found [here](https://github.com/13-05/hidden-disc-docs/blob/main/internals/endpoints.md).

 ### Hidden channels
 Hidden channels are hidden on the frontend, yes, but there's nothing in the API blocking you from accessing these channels; they simply don't display.
 This was discovered long ago, and led to the development of [this](https://github.com/mwittrien/BetterDiscordAddons/tree/master/Plugins/ShowHiddenChannels) BD (BetterDiscord) extension's creation.
 This can be abused with, say, a selfbot or a [UserScript](https://greasyfork.org/en) to display all channels as if you have `Owner` level permissions on that server.
 NOTE: you can see the channel's name and topic, though no messages sent in there are able to be seen.